4 Best Toddler Climbing Out of The Crib Solutions

 2. Use a sleep sack

 If your toddler isn’t using a sleep sack, consider introducing one.
 With both legs securely zipped into the sleep sack it is very difficult for children to lift one leg over the side of the crib.
 If your toddler is able to take off the sleep sack, put it on backwards.
 With the zipper at the back, it will be almost impossible for them to unzip!
+A sleep sack is perfect for toddlers trying to climb out of the crib.

 3. Catch them in the act